garrandall/popular-music-data/tracks/dream-weaver-gary-wright.md

 Driver, take away my worries of today
 And leave tomorrow behind

-Ooh, dream weaver
+Oh, dream weaver
 I believe you can get me through the night
-Ooh, dream weaver
+Oh, dream weaver
 I believe we can reach the morning light

 Fly me high through the starry skies